saaimulation/Project-Aero/README.md

 The key aim is to evaluate how closely the tunnel data aligns with CFD predictions.

 ### 📊 Podium Review — Analysis & Iteration
-Summarising the full workflow in a 5-page report located in `/docs/`.
+Documenting the full workflow in a 5-page executive summary report.
 The report compares CFD and wind tunnel results, highlights lessons learned, and sets directions for the next design cycle.

+---

 Got feedback, advice, or better duct tape recommendations?
 I’m all ears, the whole point is to learn, improve, and share the journey! 🏎️🦇

+#saaimulation